stephbaron/acg/README.md

 ACG
 Hello ACG Users

-Make to read all the way to this line
+Make sure to read all the way to this line